 Would you like to learn to read fluently in Japanese?
 We have put together a 550-page book titled Learn to Read in Japanese: A Japanese Reader which is designed to make it easy for you to learn to read 608 basic kanji, plus hiragana and katakana.
 It includes more than 4,200 authentic Japanese sentences and phrases for reading practice.
 The book is available for purchase at Amazon, at Amazon UK, at Barnes and Noble, at the Book Depository in the UK, at Booktopia in Australia, at Amazon Japan, and at many other sites.
 Any bookstore can order it from Ingram, our publisher.
 You can also see a review of the book on Tofugu.com (on the Tofugu web page, the review is the 4th item from the top).

 This book places romaji text and translations of Japanese text in a very small font in a separate column on each page, close to the Japanese text but clearly separated from it.
 When you don’t want to see romaji equivalents and translations, you will find it easy to ignore them, but they will be readily accessible when you need them.
-To see how the two columns of text actually look, you may click this link: Japanese Reader Sample.
+To see how the two columns of text actually look, you may click this link: Sample Chapters 1-3.